 Dubai is the business hub of the Middle East.
-It is the ultimate place to do business in with such a thriving economy and the diverse population.
-There are countless advantages of starting a business in Dubai, especially for foreigner.
+It is the ultimate place to do business with such a thriving economy and a diverse population.
+There are countless advantages of starting a business in Dubai, especially for foreigners.
 The economy is constantly growing, the cost of labor is significantly lower, there are almost zero taxes and the free zones in Dubai make it the perfect business haven for foreign investors.

 However, despite all that there are still some disadvantages that a foreign investor has to face when starting a business or conducting their business in Dubai.
 Listed below are some of those significant disadvantages.

 No. 1 Free Zone Confinement

 The first and foremost problem of starting a business in Dubai as a foreigner is the free zone confinement.
 There are over 20 different free zones in Dubai.
 All these places don’t have any income tax, and registration of a business is easy here.
 The rules and regulations are greatly relaxed making it almost the perfect place to conduct business.
 However, the downside of such free zones is that you will be limited to this particular zone for good.
 If the objective of the foreign investor is to slowly expand the business and move to the other parts of Dubai then they cannot take advantage of the free zone.
 Any business established inside the free zone shall remain within the zone.
 They are not allowed to expand their business in other markets of the UAE nor can they cater to the needs of other customers of Dubai living in other areas.
 This becomes a huge stumbling block for companies that have great growth potential.
 Now before setting up Dubai commercial company to register, you need to go with the free zone area in Dubai to set up companies.

 No. 2 Type of company